England, Wales and Northern Ireland aerial photography

 Geospatial intelligence agencies

-DIFC: The Defence Intelligence Fusion Centre, formerly known as the Joint Air Reconnaissance Intelligence Centre (JARIC), provides the British Government with geospatial intelligence from aerial imagery and other sources, in support of defence and national interests.
+NCGI: The National Centre for Geospatial Intelligence, formerly known as the Defence Intelligence Fusion Centre, and the Joint Air Reconnaissance Intelligence Centre (JARIC), provides the British Government with geospatial intelligence from aerial imagery and other sources, in support of defence and national interests.
 The majority of imagery held by NCAP was declassified and released by the UK Ministry of Defence from JARIC.

 DIGO: The Defence Imagery and Geospatial Organisation (DIGO) provides the Australian Government with geospatial intelligence, from aerial imagery and other sources, in support of defence and national interests.